-Because most electric vehicles are brand new, their price can seem higher than comparable petrol or diesel cars at first glance.
-To help overcome this, the government introduced a special plug in electric car grant to help buyers offset some of the cost of a new electric car.
+The upfront price of new electric vehicles can be higher than a comparable petrol or diesel car.
+To help overcome this, the government introduced a plug-in car grant to help buyers offset some of the cost of a new electric vehicle.

-With these generous grants, worth up to 35% of the purchase price of a new electric car, the cost of a new EV falls broadly in-line with the price of an equivalent petrol or diesel model.
-Even better, you won’t need to do a thing to qualify for the grant as the dealer who you buy the vehicle from will include the value of the grant in the vehicle’s price at point of purchase.
+With these generous grants, and given the low running costs of EVs, the total cost of ownership of a new EV can fall broadly in-line with an equivalent petrol or diesel model.
+Even better, you don’t need to do a thing to qualify for the grant.
+The dealer who you buy the vehicle from will include the value of the grant in the vehicle’s price at point of purchase.

 You can read more about the OLEV plug in car grant, including full details of every EV which qualifies for the grant , on their website.